H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 """, ('Fayette',))
 ```

-> **Known Issue — OPEN as of March 26, 2026:** `jarvis-local-resources-db` returns empty results for Mount Hope and most Fayette County queries because verified community resource data has not yet been fully loaded.
-LLMs fall back to training data for local specifics.
-Factually accurate programs (LIHEAP, WV 2-1-1) pass the BBB.
-Fabricated organization names are blocked by the ethical filter.
-Resolution: Community Champions data entry is the next priority. **Exception:** The `local_resources` ChromaDB collection (default for consciousness bridge) contains verified Fayette County community resource data and is operational.
+> **Known Issue — OPEN as of March 26, 2026:** `jarvis-local-resources-db` returns empty results for Mount Hope and most Fayette County queries because verified community resource data has not yet been fully loaded. **Exception:** The `local_resources` ChromaDB collection (default for consciousness bridge) contains verified Fayette County community resource data and is operational.

----
+***

 ### 7.2.7 Landowner Belief Router (gbim_query_router, port 7205)

 The landowner belief router is a dedicated PostgreSQL-native routing service.
 It does not use ChromaDB or vector similarity search.
 It serves natural-language landowner queries by translating them into SQL aggregations against `mvw_gbim_landowner_spatial` in `msjarvisgis` (port 5432 — ★ corrected March 28, 2026), returning ranked ownership records with acreage, parcel count, and county breakdown.

+> **★ April 1, 2026 — LEARN-02 Note:** During the April 1 autonomous learner debug sprint, this router briefly returned HTTP 422 Unprocessable Entity on `/route` POST calls from `jarvis-autonomous-learner`.
+Root cause: request schema mismatch in the learner's outbound call.
+The main production landowner query path (direct `POST /query` from the main brain and host clients) was **unaffected**.
+Schema fix applied and `/route` confirmed returning HTTP 200 OK. **LEARN-02 resolved April 1, 2026.**

 ```python
 import httpx